optiklab/web-gpu-visualizer-component/README.md

 A dependency-light OBJ visualizer that prefers WebGPU and automatically falls back to a Canvas 2D software renderer.
 It provides React bindings and a framework-independent controller, with wireframe, filled, and textured rendering.

+Component is built from the the [previously successful experimental project](https://github.com/optiklab/web-gpu-visualizer) converting from C++ SDL functionality to TypeScript for renderring using Web GPU  and CPU (as a fallback).

 ## Install

 ```bash